vcmikuu/twitchchat/README.md

 Add the whole twitch experience into Beat Saber Standalone.
 Features:

-• Viewer can request using !bsr (Code from [BeatSaver](https://beatsaver.com/))
+• Viewer can request using !bsr (Code from [BeatSaver](https://beatsaver.com/))\n
-• Get the twitch chat in ur lobby & map
+• Get the twitch chat in ur lobby & map.\n
-• Customizable settings for u and ur viewers.
+• Customizable settings for u and ur viewers.\n

 Existing comamnds:

-• !bsr (Code) - Viewer can use this command to request an Song.
+• !bsr (Code) - Viewer can use this command to request an Song.\n
-• !oops - Viewer can use this command to remove his song in the queue.
+• !oops - Viewer can use this command to remove his song in the queue.\n
-• !close/open - Open or close the queue.
+• !close/open - Open or close the queue.\n
-• !modadd (Code) - Mods can use this command to bypass limitations.
+• !modadd (Code) - Mods can use this command to bypass limitations.\n
-• !songmsg (Code) (Message) - Mods can use this command to add an text to the request.
+• !songmsg (Code) (Message) - Mods can use this command to add an text to the request.\n

 ## Credits